Wisconsin / Marquette County

 What is the weather like in Montello, WI year-round?

-Montello experiences all four seasons, with cold winters averaging lows around 10°F and warm summers reaching highs near 82°F. The area receives about 32 inches of rain annually and enjoys sunshine 54% of the year, making for a varied and pleasant climate.
+Montello experiences four distinct seasons, with warm summers reaching highs of 82°F and cold winters dipping to 10°F. The area receives about 32 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter